 Lemon tree suckers can also grow from the trunk of the tree below the graft union.
 Most lemon trees are made from grafting fruit bearing branches to dwarf or more hardy resistant rootstock.
 The graft union in young trees is usually obvious as a diagonal scar; the bark on the root stock may look different from the fruit bearing tree.
 As the tree ages, the graft union may scar over and look like just a bump around the tree trunk.

 Any lemon tree sucker growth below the plant’s graft union should be removed.
 These shoots grow quickly and vigorously, stealing nutrients from the fruit tree.
 These suckers produce thornier branches and will not produce the same fruit as the grafted lemon tree.
 Their quick growth allows them to quickly take over the fruit tree, if ignored.

 There are various fruit tree sucker stopping products you can buy at garden centers and hardware stores.
 However, lemon trees can be very sensitive to chemicals.
 Removing lemon tree suckers by hand is much better than trying products that may damage the fruit bearing tree.

-If you’re lemon tree is sending out suckers from the roots around the tree, you may simply be able to control them by mowing.
+If your lemon tree is sending out suckers from the roots around the tree, you may simply be able to control them by mowing.